 - Bake.
 Brush the tops of each loaf with the leftover milk, being careful not to deflate the loaves.
 Then, transfer them to a preheated oven, and bake until the loaves are golden brown in color.

 - Cool.
 Transfer the baked white sandwich bread loaves to a wire rack, and allow them to cool completely before slicing.
 This is crucial to prevent them from drying out!

 If you want to make even slices, I recommend getting out a ruler and setting it right on your cutting board so you can see where you want to make your cuts.
 Use a serrated knife, and saw back and forth gently, using very little downward pressure to avoid smashing the bread.

 How to Store Homemade White Sandwich Bread

-Once your bread has cooled completely, you can store it in a plastic bag at room temperature; it will stay fresh for several days.
+Once your bread has cooled completely, you can store it in a plastic bag or airtight container at room temperature; it will stay fresh for several days.
 (Use any stale bread to make French toast!)

 If you want your loaf of bread to last a full week, you might want to consider purchasing a dough enhancer or conditioner, which is added to the dough to improve texture and make the finished bread last longer.

 White sandwich bread is typically made with all-purpose flour, yeast, sugar, butter, salt, and milk.
 Some white bread recipes may include honey, egg, or dry milk powder, while others may use bread flour instead of all-purpose flour, which has a higher gluten content.